-Misdirected communications determined by the Audit Committee or concerns not relating accounting, internal accounting control, auditing or financial reporting matters shall be addressed to and be acted upon by the appropriate responsible supervisor or officer of business units affected in accordance with the SMC Group's conventional reporting channels.
-In this connection, employees determinations may be recorded based on the standard cateaories established by the Audit Committee, which may include: the communication is not a "complaint" or "concern", as contemplated by the applicable requirements; the communication misdirected (such as a communication involving an employment dispute); no further action shall be reauired because communication can be analyzed on its face; and further action required (with a record of the action taken and its outcome).
-The Compliance Officer or any other person designated by the Audit Committee will report on the status of any further action directed by the Audit Committee on a monthly basis or at such frequency as the Audit Committee may otherwise require.
+Misdirected communications as determined by the Audit Committee or concerns not relating to accounting, internal accounting control, auditing or financial reporting matters shall be addressed to and be acted upon by the appropriate responsible supervisor or officer of the business units affected in accordance with the SMC Group's conventional reporting channels.
+In this connection, employees with such concerns should raise them with their respective supervisors and the supervisors have the responsibility to ensure that such concerns are properly acted necessary or appropriate respect of communication, and it will take or direct such action as it deems appropriate.
+Such action may include engaging external advisers, for which funding will be available.
+The determinations made by the Audit Committee in respect of each communication and any further action taken will be recorded in the log maintained for such purpose by the Compliance Officer or a person designated by the Audit Committee if the Compliance Officer is the subject of communication.
+These determinations may be recorded based on the standard categories established by the Audit Committee, which may include: the communication is not a "complaint" or "concern", as contemplated by the applicable requirements; the communication is misdirected (such as a communication involving an employment dispute); no further action shall be required because the communication can be analyzed on its face; and further action required (with a record of the action taken and its outcome).
+The Compliance Officer or any other person designated by the Audit Committee will report on the status of any further action directed by the Audit Committee on a monthly basis or at such frequency in respect of communication, and it will take or direct such action as it deems appropriate.
+Such action may include engaging external advisers. for which funding will be available.
+The determinations made by the Audit Committee in respect of each communication and any further action taken will be recorded in the loa maintained for such by purpose the Compliance Officer or a person designated by the Audit Committee if the Compliance Officer is the subject of communication.
+These determinations may be recorded based on the standard categories established by the Audit Committee, which may include: communication is not a "complaint" or "concern". as contemplated by the applicable requirements; the communication misdirected (such as a communication involving an employment dispute); no further action shall be required because communication can be analyzed on its face; and further action required (with a record of the action taken and its outcome).
+The Compliance Officer or any other person designated by the Audit Committee will report on the status of further action directed by the Audit Committee on a monthly basis or at such frequency as the Audit Committee may otherwise require.